dmirauta/primal-dual-lp-c98/README.md

 Issues:

-- Will not get past initialisation when running directly after compilation, only even somewhat working when running with a cached kernel.
+- Will often not get past initialisation when running directly after compilation, only even somewhat working when running with a cached kernel.
 - Large kkt gaps for seemingly correct solutions.